aridjayarecipes/cutesrecipes.web.app/content/post/1894-steps-to-make-speedy-brussels-sprouts.md

 - "1/3 cup sugar"
 recipeinstructions:
 - "Heat a skillet.
 Cut the Brussels sprouts in half.
 Toss with salt and ghee.
 Add to the skillet and sauté.
 Sauté 5 minutes and add sugar.
 Sauté till almost fork tender."
 - "Squeeze in the juice of half a lemon.
 Sauté for 7 minutes stirring only to flip the sprouts.
-Don't allow to go too far past fork tender, or it may become a lemony sulfuric mush."
+Don&#39;t allow to go too far past fork tender, or it may become a lemony sulfuric mush."
 - "Turn off heat and cover.
 Allow to rest 8 minutes and serve.
 I hope you enjoy!!!"
 categories:
 - Recipe